Licence to Kill: Filming

-The scene where Sanchez's plane is hijacked was filmed on location in Florida, with stuntman Jake Lombard jumping from a helicopter to a plane and Dalton himself being filmed atop the aircraft.
+The scene where Sanchez's plane is hijacked was filmed on location in Florida, with stuntman Jake Lombard jumping from a helicopter to a plane and Dalton himself tying Sanchez's plane with a cable.
 The plane towed by the helicopter was a life-sized model created by special effects supervisor John Richardson.
 After filming wide shots of David Hedison and Dalton parachuting, closer shots were made near the church location.
 During one of the takes, a malfunction of the harness equipment caused Hedison to fall on the pavement.
 The injury made him limp for the remainder of filming.
 The aquatic battle between Bond and the henchmen required two separate units, a surface one led by Arthur Wooster which used Dalton himself, and an underwater one which involved experienced divers.
 The barefoot waterskiing was done by world champion Dave Reinhart, with some close-ups using Dalton on a special rig.
 Milton Krest's death used a prosthetic head which was created by John Richardson's team based on a mould of Anthony Zerbe's face.
 The result was so gruesome that it was shortened and toned down to avoid censorship problems.

 For the climactic tanker chase, the producers used an entire section of Mexican Federal Highway 2D in La Rumorosa, Baja California, which had been closed for safety reasons.
 Sixteen eighteen-wheeler tankers were used, some with modifications made by manufacturer Kenworth at the request of driving stunts arranger Rémy Julienne.
 Most were given improvements to their engines to run faster, while one model had an extra steering wheel on the back of the cabin so a hidden stuntman could drive while Carey Lowell was in the front and another received extra suspension on its back so it could lift its front wheels.
 Although a rig was constructed to help a rig tilt onto its side, it was not necessary as Julienne was able to pull off the stunt without the aid of camera trickery.